 - participate in or organize workshops on Indigenous arts.

 Third World Studies Certificate

-Students deepen their understanding of socio-economic, gender and racial inequality and marginalization while learning about remedies to inequality.
+Students deepen their understanding of socio-economic, gender and racial inequality and marginalization while learning about solidarity and social justice.

 Eligible courses are divided into A courses, which focus exclusively on Third World issues, and B courses, which devote at least 15% of their content relating to such issues.
 Students may select courses from the following: Administration, Anthropology, Economics, English, Geography, History, Humanities, Modern Languages, Music Philosophy, Political Science, Religious Studies, Science and Sociology.